There hasn't been that

-Yesterday I found myself once again at the Central Coast Stadium for a match, right on the edge of the Brisbane Water.
-It's well over 250 visits to the stadium watching three football codes there since 2000 and I never get tired of the view.
-Unlike the previous post, which was a rather wet day for the opening matches of the 2024-25 A-League season, here I was at what was going to be the last home match of the Mariners' Champions League Elite 2024-25 campaign against the ten time Malaysian Super League champions Johor Drul Ta'zim.
+Yesterday I once again found myself at the Central Coast Stadium right on the edge of the Brisbane Water.
+It's well over 250 visits to the stadium for three football codes since 2000 and I've never gotten tired of the view.
+Unlike the previous post, which was a rather wet day for the opening matches of the 2024-25 A-League season (womens then mens), here I was at what was going to be the last home match of the Mariners' Champions League Elite 2024-25 campaign against the ten time Malaysian Super League champions Johor Drul Ta'zim.
 It was a reasonable night weatherwise, a little balmy but otherwise fine.

 Anyway, I can take or leave the stadium burger and chips.
-I'd suggest eating at the club first before attending a match but seeing it gets quite busy over there before the game you'd had to get there at least an hour before the gates open.
-After the game you really are taking your chances.
+I'd suggest eating at the club first before attending a match but seeing it gets quite busy over there before the game you'll have to get there at least an hour before the gates open, or take your chances elsewhere, depending what day the match is on and what time the game starts and finish.
+Friday and Saturday nights aren't too bad, with several dining places of various sorts open in the main street, including the Hotel Gosford, which I reviewed on 2 November 2024, where I've been going once a month for the Tuesday night trivia.

 By the way, in what was a busy night for officials with a send off, yellow cards, players being stretchered off and plenty of referrals to the VAR, the visitors won 2-1.
-The Mariners final match in this campaign will be overseas on Feb 18.
-My next game there will be the men's fixture against the Wanderers on Feb 22 and there will be a couple of rugby league trials there this month as well.
+The Mariners' final match in this campaign will be overseas on Feb 18.
+My next game there could well be the women's fixture against the Wanderers on Feb 22, though there will be a couple of rugby league trials there this month as well.

 Cheers!